 Wrocław, Kraków.
 Before departing for Kraków visit the Racławice Panorama, an enormous cycloramic painting (120m x 15m) commemorating the centenary of the defeat of the Russian army in 1794 during the Kościuszko Insurrection.
 Upon arrival in Kraków lunch is followed by an introductory walk.
 In the heart of the old town, the enormous mediaeval market square (the largest in Europe) has fine façades of many styles.
 The soaring Gothic church of St Mary contains the greatest of all late-mediaeval German sculpted altarpieces, by Veit Stoss.
 First of three nights in Kraków.

 Kraków.
 A walking tour of the Old Town includes the St Florian Gate and the Furrier’s Tower above it, constructed (1300–07) as part of the city’s fortifications.
 See also the 15th-century university complex including the cloister, Collegium Maius and St Anne’s Church, a major work of Polish Baroque.
 In the afternoon visit the City History Museum and the Cloth Hall, still a covered market below and with a gallery of magnificent 19th-century Polish art above.
 Overnight in Kraków.

 Kraków.
 Wawel Castle was rebuilt by Italian designers in the 16th century to become one of the earliest and greatest of Renaissance palaces north of the Alps, with arcaded courtyard and splendid interiors.
 Works of art include an excellent tapestry collection.
 The cathedral is also situated on Wawel Hill; essentially a Gothic structure, it is a Polish pantheon, with tombs of 41 monarchs and national heroes.
 Adjacent to Kraków but across a branch of the Vistula, Kazimierz was an independent town until the 19th century.
 Here the Jewish population was concentrated, but there are fine churches as well as synagogues and the former ghetto.
 It is a place of beauty as well as poignancy.
 Final night in Kraków.

-Kraków to London.
-In the morning visit the main building of National Museum whose collection includes Leonardo’s Lady with an Ermine.
-After lunch visit the National Museum’s branch of 12th–18th-century sacred art, in an early Renaissance Palace.
-St Andrew’s church is possibly the best preserved example of early Romanesque architecture in Poland.
+Before departure visit the main building of the National Museum whose collection includes Leonardo’s Lady with an Ermine.
 Fly to London Heathrow, arriving at c.
-7.50pm.
+4.00pm.

 Price, per person